AndrewChamp/in-stock-notification/README.md

 # In Stock Notification

 This class allows you to get a notification email when an item becomes available online.
+Just set a Cron-Job on the file to check every hour.

 ___